My search for the best grammar checker I could find

 As I use a Mac, I upload my Word files to the editor and then download the corrected files without any loss of formatting.
 It works perfectly.

 But if you have a PC and use Windows, there is a Grammarly plugin for Microsoft Word so you can work directly in Word.
+You can also use it with Google Docs.
 I have my fingers crossed that this functionality will come to Office for Mac, but it’s not a big issue for me.

-One other check that you can do in the editor is for plagiarism.
+One other check that you can do in the editor is to search for any plagiarism occurrences.

 One other very useful tool is the Insights report.
 Here you can see a summary of your text as well as a Flesch–Kincaid readability grade.

-I have been using Grammarly for over two years now and can honestly say that it is by far the best English grammar checker, spell checker and plagiarism checker.
+I have been using Grammarly for over three years now and can honestly say that it is by far the best English grammar checker, spell checker and plagiarism checker.

 Not only does it have every writing correction tool I need, but it is also fast, reliable, accurate and importantly, unobtrusive.

-It’s the best writing insurance you can buy.
+It’s the best grammar checker and writing insurance you can buy.

 Related reading: How To Modify Track Changes Name In Grammarly For Word